-GENERAL REQUIREMENTS
+E. GENERAL REQUIREMENTS

-- 1. A minimum of 30 semester credit hours is required for the completion of the master's degree; most programs require more. - 2.
+- 1. A minimum of 30 semester credit hours is required for the completion of any master's degree; however most programs require more. - 2.
 Twenty-one hours must be completed in residence or under direct supervision of full-time University of Guam Faculty. - 3.
 All work towards a master's degree must be completed within seven years of admission to a degree program.
 No course completed more than seven years before the date of degree completion will be accepted toward the degree. - 4.
-All but 10 of the semester credit hours included in the degree program must be 500/600 level courses. - 5.
-At the completion of 12 semester credit hours, a graduate student must maintain a cumulative GPA of 3.00 or better in all graduate courses.
+Up to 10 semester credit hours of 400/G courses may be accepted for a degree program when approved by the Advisory Committee. - 5.
+Upon completion of 12 graduate semester credit hours, a graduate student must maintain a cumulative GPA of 3.00 or better in all graduate courses.
 The cumulative GPA will be calculated at the end of each session, i.e., Fall, Spring, and Summer, by the Office of Admissions and Records.

-ACCEPTANCE INTO A GRADUATE PROGRAM AND DEGREE CANDIDACY; Form A-99
+F. ACCEPTANCE INTO A GRADUATE PROGRAM AND DEGREE CANDIDACY; Form A-99